SteveCButler/LAB-pet-adoption/README.md

 # Pet Adoption Website

 ## What it is?
-* The pet adoption website is a exercise in building a CRUD (Create Read Update Delte) application
+* The pet adoption website is a exercise in building a CRUD (Create Read Update Delete) application
 * It is a class project for NSS

 ## How does it work?